CaseyHaralson/wsl-setup/README.md

 ## Setup

 1. Clone this repo into the Ubuntu instance.
-2. Run the startup script.
+2. Run the startup script: `./setup.sh`